canonical/launchpad-manual/docs/developer/explanation/database-performance.rst

    later query rather than prejoining.
 E.g. using the pre_iter_hook of DecoratedResultSet to populate the storm cache.

-Many small queries [in a webapp context] -- Late Evaluation
+Many small queries [in a webapp context] -- late evaluation
 -----------------------------------------------------------

 Databases work best when used to work with sets of data, not objects -